Resan

 section-f4723ef

-Since discovery of the Oymantepe oil field by AME in 2014 in the East Sadak license, the Reşan license has become AME’s one of the core assets.
-The license offers a huge potential for exploring oil in multiple play concepts with its proven Cretaceous hydrocarbon system; thrust structures along the Tilan-Başur-Reşan axis, Mardin “Leads” in tectonically more stable Eastern part of the license, and the shallow amplitude plays in Eocene-Oligocene age formations.
+Since the discovery of the Oymantepe oil field by AME in 2014 in the East Sadak license, the Reşan license has become one of AME’s core exploration assets.
+The license offers a huge potential for exploring oil in multiple play concepts with its proven hydrocarbon; thrust structures along the Tilan-Başur-Reşan axis, Mardin “Leads” in the tectonically more stable Eastern part of the license, and the shallow amplitude plays in Eocene-Oligocene age formations.

 The main target reservoirs are Upper Cretaceous aged Beloka and Mardin Group carbonates within the Reşan-Başur anticline.
-There are several wells with oil tests along this trend in the license area; Başur-1 (1965) produced 325 bbl oil during testing the well, Reşan-5 (1957) tested oil at a DST (20 litres oil) and oil shows were observed during the drilling of Reşan 2 and 3 (1955).
-Moreover, Kurtalan-1 (1961) which is only 3.8 km downdip from Tilan-1 (1966), produced 219,000 bbl of 33 API oil from Garzan formation between 1961-1971.
+There are several wells with oil tests along this trend in the license area; Başur-1 (1965) produced 325 bbl of oil during testing the well, Reşan-5 (1957) tested oil at a DST (20 liters oil), and oil shows were observed during the drilling of Reşan 2 and 3 (1955).
+Moreover, Kurtalan-1 (1961) which is only a 3.8 km downdip from Tilan-1 (1966), produced 219,000 bbl of 33 API oil from Garzan formation between 1961-1971.

-In June 2021, Başur-3 exploration well was spudded to twin the oil-tested Başur-1 well, however it did not reach to the planned TD due to technical reasons and it was P&Aed in July 2021 in Lower Germav formation.
+In June 2021, the Başur-3 exploration well was spudded to twin the oil-tested Başur-1 well, however, it did not reach the planned TD due to technical reasons and it was P&A’d in July 2021 in the Lower Germav formation.

-During the 2D seismic data acquisition program in 2022, light oil seepages (41-47 API) observed in several explosive shot holes.
-Oil shows were also observed at the Germik base limestone interval during drilling a nearby geothermal well (Kezer-1) in 2019.
-Emulsion came to surface during lowering the 9 5/8” casing to top of Hoya formation.
-Additinally, after identifying near surface amplitude anomalies associated with positive indicators from post-stack seismic attributes on one of the legacy 2D seismic lines running across both the shot hole and the geothermal well, shallow amplitde play concept has been developed.
+During the 2D seismic data acquisition program in 2022, light oil seepages (41-47 API) were observed in several explosive shot holes.
+Oil shows were observed at the Germik base limestone interval during the drilling of a geothermal well (Kezer-1) in 2019.
+The emulsion also came to the surface while lowering the 9 5/8” casing to the top of the Hoya formation.
+After identifying near-surface amplitude anomalies associated with positive indicators from post-stack seismic attributes on one of the legacy 2D seismic lines running near both the shot hole and the geothermal well, a shallow amplitude play concept has been developed.
+Pinarova-1 well drilled to a total depth of 600m to test this shallow amplitude play concept in April 2023.
+After extensive well-completion operations, the well was P&A’d in February 2024 due to not recovering any hydrocarbon at commercial quantities.